What is a Software Development Company?

 Step 4: Post-License Registrations and Compliance

-After receiving both IRC and ERC, your company must fulfill several post-licensing requirements:
+After receiving both IRC and ERC, your company must fulfill several post-licensing obligations before officially operating:

 - Company Seal: Have the official company seal made and registered